Your packing list for safari in Africa

 On safari most people wear shorts and a T-shirt during the day and put on long sleeved shirts and long pants in the evening for warmth as well as protection from mosquitoes.
 Should you be particularly sensitive to the sun a loose cotton shirt is essential during the day.

-Khaki, brown, olive and beige colours are best for and safaris and game walks.
+Khaki, brown, olive and beige colors are best for and safaris and game walks.

 Fleece or sweater and a windbreaker for game drives, because it is highly possible that you may go out on a hot day, but be faced with a chill evening on your return.
 Some areas have a steep temperature gradient, i.e. Very hot days and very cool nights.